 Fellowship allowances include a monthly scholarship (1.550€/2.050€/3.000€ gross per month depending on experience level) and travel costs (1 international return, national travel costs).

 Applicants choose the FFVT institute they consider best-fitting to their area of interest (up to two priorities can be specified).
 The exact funding conditions differ in detail between the institutes and can be found here.

 Applicants should explain how they will contribute to FFVT's goals with their own research project and/or knowledge transfer activities or how they can contribute to the research and/or knowledge transfer priorities of the collaborative institutes and develop these further during their stay.
 Certain formats such as lectures, contributions to teaching, joint development of proposals can be listed as possible products.

 In particular, we invite applications that are relevant for refugee and forced migration studies also beyond the applicant’s immediate project, address fundamental questions in their research projects, proceed reflexively and demonstrate innovative approaches.

 Applications in English should be sent as a single PDF file to ....
 This is a rolling call (without deadline).
-The next review round will take place in April 2022, all applications sent in by 15 April 2022 will be considered in the process.
+The next review round will take place in spring 2023.
+All applicants will receive feedback by early summer 2023.

 Applications must include: